DebarshiDey23/nlp-hw/adversarial/README.md

 *A:* No, submit your best questions.
 However, you will probably need to write many bad questions before you manage to write a good question.

+*Q:* How strict is the one page limit?

+*A:* It's fine to go beyond 1 page per question with those LLM responses as long as your explanation doesn't.

+*Q:* Is it okay if the LLM doesn't answer the question because of safety triggers?

+*A:* Yes, that’s a fine strategy for this.
+But obviously your questions should actually be safe for work.

 *Q:* What humans should be able to answer the question?
 Is it okay if it's hard?

 *A:* At the minimum, a skilled trivia player should be able to get the question right.
 However, it's even better if more people can get the question right.
 The easier the question is for an average human (let's assume American undergrad for the purposes of this exercise), the more impressive it is that a computer cannot answer it.